YuanGongND/ast/README.md

 ## Getting Started

 Step 1.
-Clone this repository and set it as the working directory, create a virtual environment and install the dependencies.
+Clone or download this repository and set it as the working directory, create a virtual environment and install the dependencies.

 ```
 cd ast/